XinyuJi/Leetcode-Study/README.md

         - Q1: [1413] Minimum Value to Get Positive Step by Step Sum
     - Studied:
         - Q2: [1414] Find the Minimum Number of Fibonacci Numbers Whose Sum Is K

+- Biweekly Contest 25 [2020.05.02]
+    - Finished:
+        - Q1: [1431] Kids With the Greatest Number of Candies
+    - Studied:
+        - Q2: [1432] Max Difference You Can Get From Changing an Integer

 ## Challenge